GC

 Connect GitHub via MCP

-Create a skill that launches the GitHub MCP server, pass a token through the container environment, activate, and verify with a test query.
+Create a skill that launches the GitHub MCP server, pass a token through the container environment, and verify the bot transitions into it on a real question.

 What you will build